Polymer/old-docs-site/resources/faq.md

     <script src="//polymer-project.org/platform.js"></script>
     <link rel="import" href="//polymer-project.org/components/polymer/polymer.html">

-(Many of the Core and Paper elements can also be found under `components`.)
+Many of the Core and Paper elements can also be found under `components`.

-**Please do not these URLs in production applications.** They should only be used for testing.
+**Please do not use these URLs in production applications.** They should only be used for testing and may break in the future!

 ### I see a bunch of XHRs making network requests.
 What gives? {#xhrrequests}